Bells After School – a new way to look at handbells for kids!

 Bio Coming Soon

-Gail received a Bachelor of Arts degree in Music from St. Olaf College, Northfield, Minnesota where she studied flute and piano.
+Gail Williams received a Bachelor of Arts degree in Music from St. Olaf College, Northfield, Minnesota where she studied flute and piano.
 After college, Gail relocated to Washington, DC where she joined the Bethesda United Methodist Church sanctuary choir and gave flute and piano lessons.
 She also sang for ten years with the Choral Arts Society of Washington under the direction of Norman Scribner.
 The highlight of that period was the invitation to sing at the Spoleto Festival in Italy.
 Gail's day job is as the Director of Accounting Operations for Bernstein Management Corporation.
 She continues to sing in the BUMC Sanctuary Choir, rings "as needed" with the professional handbell ensemble Capital Carillon and has been the director of BUMC's Bethesda Bells since 2007

-Gregg designs all of the floor plans for Area 3 festivals.
+Gregg Bogovich designs all of the floor plans for Area 3 festivals.
 He has been listening to handbells since 1996, and has been the unofficial roadie and videographer for his sister Lynn’s various handbell groups, including Anacrusis and the Community United Methodist Church in Crofton, MD.

 Kyler Brengle, Music Director at Westminster United Methodist Church (WUMC), is a graduate of the University of Maryland, College Park, where he earned both a BS and MS in Music Education.
 His responsibilities at WUMC include directing all vocal choirs, children through adult, and the church’s 5-octave adult handbell choir.
 Kyler was a member of the Westminster Ringers, an auditioned community handbell ensemble, from 2006-2016, serving on their Board of Directors and as Assistant Music Director.
 He was the guest conductor for the Holston River Handbell Festival in Kingsport, TN in October 2017, and served as Area 3 Chair from 2015-2017.